pythonanywhere/help_pages/articles/RebuildingVirtualenvs.md

 -->

-If you are doing a [system image upgrade](/pages/ChangingSystemImage), you are likely to need to rebuild your virtualenvs.
+If you are doing a [system image upgrade](/pages/ChangingSystemImage), you are likely to need to rebuild your [virtualenvs](/pages/VirtualenvsExplained) if you are using any.

 There are two steps to this process; firstly, *before* you change the image, you will need to gather information about the virtualenv.
 Then, *after* you have